Ifthekhar1342/AI-ML-based-project-works/A Vision-based Approach for Intelligent Transport System in Urban Area/README.md

 # Introduction
 <p align="justify">
 The adoption of AI-based applications is rapidly growing in the modern world across various sectors including intelligent traffic systems and autonomous vehicles.
-These applications are heavily relied on real-time object detection to function safely and efficiently.
+These applications rely heavily on real-time object detection to function safely and efficiently.
 I developed a project to identify vehicles by using computer vision techniques from road scene images on the roads of Bangladesh.
-This project not only focuses on the application of state-of-the-art object detection methods but also contributes toward the development of region-specific autonomous vehicle and traffic monitoring systems.
+This project not only focuses on the application of state-of-the-art object detection methods but also contributes toward the development of region-specific autonomous vehicles and traffic monitoring systems.
 </p>

 # Dataset